By: Willi Evans Galloway

 Cons: Takes up to 2 years to produce finished compost; doesn?t kill pathogens and weed seeds; undecomposed pieces may need to be screened out.

-Hot, or fast, composting takes more work and the right combination of ingredients, but you can get high-quality compost in under 2 months.
+Some Like It Hot Hot, or fast, composting takes more work and the right combination of ingredients, but you can get high-quality compost in under 2 months.
 Here?s how: Wait until you have enough material to create compost critical mass (27 cubic feet), which is the minimum volume for a pile to hold heat.
 Then mix one part green matter with two parts brown matter.
 Bury any vegetative food scraps in the center to avoid attracting animals.
 Check to make sure the mixture has the ideal moisture level.
 Continue adding mixed greens and browns and checking the moisture until you?ve built a pile that is 3 feet by 3 feet by 3 feet, or 5 feet wide at the base and 3 feet wide at the top.
 The microorganisms will immediately start decomposing, and their bodies will release heat.
 The pile will insulate the heat, and the temperature of the pile?s interior will reach 120°F to 150°F. Turn the pile weekly and regulate moisture levels.
 After about a month, the hot phase will be done, and the pile will finish decomposing at temperatures between 80°F and 110°F. The compost will be ready to use when it no longer heats and all of the original ingredients are unrecognizable.
+Pros: Produces high-quality compost within 2 months (and sometimes as soon as a few weeks); can kill weed seeds and pathogens.
+(Organic Gardening does not recommend adding weed seeds or manures that contain human pathogens to compost?hot or cold?because uniform heating is difficult to achieve in home compost piles.)

 Cons: Time-consuming; requires careful management of moisture, air, and C/N ratio.